-Two days ago I posted a poll on my Facebook and Instagram page asking subscribers how comfortable they feel at breastfeeding in public.
+Two days ago I posted a poll on my Facebook and Instagram page asking subscribers how comfortable they feel breastfeeding in public.

 Nursing in public CAN be very awkward, at least in the beginning.
 When you and your baby are learning to latch, it’s nearly impossible to coordinate the positioning and latching without feeling like you are letting your business hang out for the world to see.

-The good news is – with practice, you can become an expert at nursing in public!
+The good news is – with practice, you can become an expert at breastfeeding in public!
 Soon, you will be walking around the grocery store, nursing your baby, and everyone will think you are just holding a sleeping baby.

 Here are some tips to help you along the way: